From what most of us know, working remotely during the pandemic was the equivalent of working from home. Not quite as exotic as one would expect.

 Legal difficulties for digital nomads

-Since the employer is based outside the country in which the digital nomad is working, gray areas might arise when it comes to questions such as where the employee should pay his/her taxes.
+Since the employer is based outside the country in which the digital nomad is working, grey areas might arise when it comes to questions such as where the employee should pay his/her taxes.

 Remote working visas